storacha/w3infra/docs/ucan-invocation-stream.md

 We can identify three core components on our services built relying on UCANs:
 - Task to be executed (`with`, `can` and `nb` fields of UCAN)
+  - Bear in mind that in UCAN world `task` is now referred as `instruction`.
 - Invocation (task to be executed together with the provable authority to do so `proofs` + `signature`)
 - Workflow (file containing one or more invocations to be executed)